seeewhy/cheatsheet/installtion_guide_ubuntu.md

 for more details refer  https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce-1

-        If you face below problem which is same as mentione below the you can refer this link
+        If you face below problem which is same as mentioned below the you can refer this link

        https://stackoverflow.com/questions/25183063/docker-on-rhel-6-cgroup-mounting-failing